IMDb New Title Submission FAQs

 To submit a new title for inclusion in the database you need to use our New Title Submission Form.

-A detailed list of types of titles we accept and the corresponding eligibility criteria/evidence are available here.
+A detailed list of types of titles we accept, and the corresponding eligibility criteria are available for reference when making a contribution.

 It depends.
 For the most part we only list titles that have been completed and (properly) released, but there are exceptions.
-For more details, see here.
+For more details, refer to our Help guide.
 Once again, please be aware that these films are a tiny fraction of the titles featured in the database: The burden of proof for accepting them is substantially higher and you need to provide a lot of convincing and verifiable evidence that the film is eligible.

 Nothing personal, but we can't rely on your word.
 The number of projects that are cancelled, even in production, or that are completed but never get a release or simply are not of general public interest as we define it is enormous.
 If you provide verifiable evidence that the title fulfills our acceptance criteria in some way, we'll be glad to list it.
 Once again, however, the burden of proof rests on your shoulders.
-And we have no time to run after it.
 It is your job to provide the evidence so we can access and process it efficiently.
 This is not because we are mean or lazy, but because the number of titles we have to process each day is simply too large to allow for any other approach.

 Knowing the budget for a title is useful and may help us approve your title.
 It will be published if you include it, but it is not mandatory to submit it.
 If you don't want to reveal the budget, don't submit a fantasy budget -- just omit it.
 Budgets that are obviously wrong damage your credibility and the chances of the title to be accepted.